• Skip to primary navigation

 Creamy Tuscan Slow Cooker Chicken with sun-dried tomatoes, baby spinach and parmesan cheese is the ultimate winter comfort food.
 Serve with pasta for a simple meal the whole family will love. #creamy #tuscan #slowcooker #crockpot #chicken #dinner #family #recipe #meal

 When it comes to winter comfort food, you simply cant beat a slow cooked meal.
-Whether you're looking for a healthy chicken noodle soup, a one-pot roast beef, Friday night 'fakeaway' burgers or an easy midweek beef stroganoff, I've got your slow cooker recipes sorted!
+Whether you're looking for a healthy chicken noodle soup, a one-pot roast beef, Friday night 'fakeaway' burgers or an easy midweek slow cooked beef stroganoff, I've got your slow cooker recipes sorted!

 Which brings me to this BRAND NEW and SUPER DELICIOUS recipe… Creamy Tuscan Slow Cooker Chicken.
 It’s so simple to make, is 100% kid-approved and makes the perfect family dinner!